 Our Peace and Winston lines have their origins in early Colonial Virginia.
 About 1750 they spill over into North Carolina, settling in the old Granville County.
 Our branch leaves for Calhoun County, Alabama about 1848 where many descendants live today.
 Among the friends and families that left North Carolina for Calhoun County are the Peace, Winston, Penny, Coley and Estes families.

 Our Atkisson family hails from Virginia in the Colonial times.
 They were mountain folks with an interest in mining ore from the iron rich hills of Patrick and Henry County.
 Our branch moved to Talladega County, Alabama and continued to mine iron ore but developed an interest in making (and drinking) moonshine!

 Our Gunter family originates in North Carolina.
 Joshua Gunter migrates to the old Lexington and Orangeburg Districts of South Carolina shortly after the War for Independence.
 The Gunters of the Edisto River harvested timber and farmed.
 Our line left for Talladega and Clay Counties of Alabama in the 1850's and harvested timber from the Southern Appalachian Mountain region of east central Alabama.
-Of the line that remained in South Carolina, some Gunters later became politicians, which reminded the Alabama branch of its reasons for going west to begin with! ** NEW ** See the new Gunter book by L.H.
-Buff.
+Of the line that remained in South Carolina, some Gunters later became politicians, which reminded the Alabama branch of its reasons for first going west.

 Our Bunn line begins in North Carolina before 1800 (probably descended from A. Warren Bunn of Wake County, NC) and moves to Fayette County, Georgia before 1830.
 By 1850, they are in Talladega and Clay Counties of Alabama.
 It was here that two great families met, the Bunns and the Atkissons.
 They married, scratched a modest living from the red clay hills and produced some real masters of 'shine!